Lamerica: Plot

-After the fall of communism in Albania, Italian scam artists Gino and Fiore make their way to Albania in order to open a shell corporation and pocket state contributions.
+Italian scam artists Gino and Fiore go to Durrës in post-communist Albania in order to open a shell corporation and pocket state contributions.
 After discovering that the Albanian figurehead for the corporation is a relative of their go-between, they replace her with Spiro Tozai, an old man taken from a hospice.
-It is later discovered that Tozai is in reality Michele Talarico, a former Italian colonist who has been in hiding since the Second World War.
+It is later discovered that Tozai is in reality Michele Talarico, a former Italian soldier who has been in hiding since the Second World War.
 In his senile state, he is convinced that he is still a 20-year-old recruit and longs to see his son, whom he still thinks is a child.

 Talarico wanders off, followed by Gino, who is eventually arrested in Tirana after the shell corporation is exposed.
 Gino is released, but with his passport confiscated, forcing him to board a ship bound for Italy overflowing with Albanian refugees.
 He finds Talarico there who, in a state of dementia, believes the ship is heading to America.